10 December 1896 telegram: D. Carnegie To LMS

 8b.
 In looking at this part of the docket, It is difficult not also to see the first word immediately below the Contents heading, ‘telegram’.
 At that time and for many years subsequently, telegrams were usually sent in circumstances of emergency or other urgency.
 A one-day separation between sending and receiving indicates urgency; a seventy-day separation between receiving and replying suggests something very different, and it is difficult not to think about this in terms of delay, prevarication, unwillingness to respond or other words related to bureaucratic organisational procedures.

 10. What does this document add up to?
 It is an example of a particular kind of organisational form, although what it was called in its LMS context is not known but for ease of reference it is referred to in WWW research as a docket.
+Its existed in order to be filled in with information under the headings really sure provided.
 What it was originally attached to, a telegram, is no longer available.
 Some of the headings on the docket are highly elliptical and relate to the specific organisational framework shared by both parties to the correspondence.
 This is also true of various of the content of the summary of the original document that is provided.
 Some aspects of this can be gained by contextual and more general historical knowledge, but there are aspects that are likely to remain unknowable.

 11. What it refers to lies outside of the document itself and is not in a direct way accessible through it.
 This was morally and politically terrible, and was so for many people at the time, although seemingly not for most if not all of the LMS missionaries in the field.
 One of these people was the feminist writer and social commentator Olive Schreiner, with her scandalous novella about these matters, Trooper Peter Halket of Mashonaland, containing a photograph smuggled out by an appalled Pioneer/trooper and sent to her.
 It shows something of what was going on, for it is a photograph a line of African men’s bodies hanging from a tree, with a bunch of white men stood round smoking and watching them.

-12. What I want to know is this: What becomes of politics and ethics in relation to events of the past which involved human suffering, if all notions of referentiality are given up?
+12. But what becomes of politics and ethics in relation to events of the past which involved human suffering, if all notions of referentiality are given up?
 Things happened.
 Things were written or otherwise documented about this.
 Without the things that happened, the things that were represented would not have existed.
 It matters, for instance, that men with nooses round their necks were made to crawl along branches and jump to hang themselves; and it matters that many other appalling things happened in the same set of events.
 It mattered back then.
 And in a different way it still matters now.
-And certainly the reverberations of those events are still being felt and contribute to what is presently happening in Zimbabwe.
-Can an interrogation of documentary traces retain discernible ethical probity without also hanging on to notions of an ultimate referentiality, that things happened, no matter how difficult it is now to get to grips with this and avoid facile empiricism?
+And certainly the reverberations of those events are still being felt and contribute to what has happened over the decades and is still unfolding in Zimbabwe.
+Can an interrogation of documentary traces retain clear ethical probity without also retaining notions of an ultimate referentiality, that things happened, no matter how difficult it is now to get to grips with this in a way that avoids hi facile empiricism?